Microstates and statistical entropy of observed 4D black holes: The statistical entropy of 4D Kerr- black holes

-where $A=4\pi(r^2_++a^2)/\Xi$ is the area of the Kerr-dS black hole horizon, $G\equiv1/(8\pi M^2_1)$, and the ellipsis refers to the higher-order terms in the powers $A/l^2$ and $a^2/A$.
-We observe that the Bekeinstein-Hawking area term is reproduced at leading order and other terms are the sub-leading corrections due to the average of the statistical ensemble and the presence of the cosmological constant and rotation.
-The microscopic description of the black hole in the present work predicts the exponential corrections which are easy to see by setting $l^2\rightarrow\infty$ and $a=0$ corresponding to the entropy of the Schwarzschild black hole as
+and the ellipsis refers to the higher-order terms in the powers of $e^{-\tilde{S}_E}$, $A/l^2$, and $a^2/A$.
+We observe that the Bekenstein-Hawking area term is reproduced at leading order, and other terms are the sub-leading corrections due to the average of the statistical ensemble.
+The microscopic description of the 4D black hole in the present work predicts the exponential corrections, which are easy to see by setting $l^2\rightarrow\infty$ and $a=0$, corresponding to the entropy of the 4D Schwarzschild black hole, which is asymptotically flat as

-The exponential correction corresponding to the last term has been found in the quantum representation of the horizon geometry like in loop quantum gravity \cite{Chatterjee2020} and it is also exhibited in string theory \cite{Murthy2015}.
+The exponential correction corresponding to the last term has been found in the quantum representation of the horizon geometry, like in loop quantum gravity \cite{Chatterjee2020}, and it is also exhibited in string theory \cite{Murthy2015}.
 However, we here discover a new exponential correction which is given by the second term in square brackets and is more meaningful than the exponential correction found previously.
-From Eq. (\ref{BHentr}) or (\ref{SBH-entr}), one can realize that the new exponential correction arises due to the correction of Newton's gravitational constant that corresponds to the correction of the gravitational energy of the black hole.
-In order to see this, let us write the average energy of the thermodynamic system that is the gravitational energy of the black hole as $\langle E\rangle=-\partial_\beta\log Z(\beta)\simeq\partial_\beta\tilde{S}_E\left(1+e^{-\tilde{S}_E}\right)$.
-The second term is the correction of the gravitational energy of the black hole and also it gives the new exponential correction of the black hole entropy.
+From Eq. (\ref{BHentr}) or (\ref{SBH-entr}), one can realize that the new exponential correction arises due to the correction of Newton's gravitational constant that corresponds to the correction of the gravitational energy of the 4D black hole.
+This can be realized by observing the gravitational energy of the 4D black hole given by Eq. (\ref{ave-energ}) where the second term yields the new exponential correction of the black hole entropy.